Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Results

 A question one might ask is whether the $a_*=-0.7$ and $-0.9$ simulations, which have the lowest values of $\phi_{\rm BH}$, might have had insufficient magnetic flux in the initial torus and whether this is why $\phi_{\rm BH}$ is lower in these models.
 To answer this question, in Appendix \ref{sec:MAD_phibh} we present a test where we repeat the $a_*=-0.7$ simulation with a significantly stronger initial magnetic field.
 We find that the saturation level of $\phi_{\rm BH}$ is unaffected.

 A notable feature of hot accretion flows in the MAD state is that they produce relativistic jets with power $P_{\rm out}$ comparable to, or even exceeding, the total rate of accreted rest mass energy $\dot{M}_0c^2$.
-The right panel of Fig.~\ref{fig:phi_eta_MAD} shows the time-averaged efficiency $\eta$, measured at radius $r=5r_g$, as a function of BH spin $a_*$.
+The right panel of Fig.~\ref{fig:phi_eta_MAD} shows the time-averaged efficiency $\eta$, measured at radius\footnote{Here, and in a few other places, we choose to measure quantities at $5r_g$ rather than at the horizon.
+This is because GRMHD simulations can sometimes hit density floors at smaller radii, which can bias results.} $r=5r_g$, as a function of BH spin $a_*$.
 We find that the jet efficiency is largest for prograde disks around the most rapidly spinning BHs and decreases as the spin decreases.

 Figure \ref{fig:phi_eta_MAD} further reveals that, whereas high-spin ($a_*=0.9$) prograde MADs have jet efficiencies $\eta \sim 130\%$, similar high-spin retrograde MADs produce weaker jets with $\eta$ only $\sim 20\%$.
 It is encouraging that this behaviour is qualitatively similar to that seen in the MAD simulations of \citet{Tchekhovskoy2012}.
-The present study used higher resolution and the simulations were run longer, so the agreement indicates that the $\eta-a_*$ relationship displayed in Fig.~\ref{fig:phi_eta_MAD} is converged at the grid resolution used in present GRMHD simulation, which is typical for present-day simulations.
+The present study used higher resolution and the simulations were run longer, so the agreement suggests that the $\eta-a_*$ relationship displayed in Fig.~\ref{fig:phi_eta_MAD} is converged at the grid resolution used in present GRMHD simulation, which is typical for present-day simulations.
 Note that, for both prograde and retrograde MAD disks, the jet efficiencies are much higher than the outflow power from a standard thin accretion disk \citep{NovikovThorne}, which is shown by the dotted line in Fig.~\ref{fig:phi_eta_MAD}.

 \citet{Tchekhovskoy2010} carried out GRMHD simulations of magnetized jets confined inside a funnel-shaped rigid wall, and found that the energy efficiency was well-fitted by the following expression: